agneevX/homelab/README.md

 At startup, mergerFS creates a FUSE mount and combines all of these drives into a single mount point, `/merged`.
 I use a systemd mount file for this purpose.

-This way, I am able to store and access all my files in a single.
+This way, I am able to store and access all my files from a single mount point.

 ## Media management ⏯